AlecInfo/ProjectCleaner/README.md

 ## Description

-Project Cleaner is a utility application designed to facilitate the cleaning of project directories by enabling the execution of various cleanup operations based on specified rules.
-The tool allows users to define these rules in .cleaner files, which contain patterns for identifying files and directories to be removed from the project directory.
+ProjectCleaner is a utility tool developed using the [WPF-UI framework](https://wpfui.lepo.co/) to help users clean and organize their project directories.
+It simplifies the process of removing unnecessary files and folders from a project, making it easier to share or archive projects effectively.

 ## Installation